Signals

 The behavior options are:

-ifActive.behavior: 'deliver': Add the signal to the running agent loop.
-This is the default.ifActive.behavior: 'persist': Save the signal to memory without adding it to the running loop.ifActive.behavior: 'discard': Ignore the signal while the thread is active.ifIdle.behavior: 'wake': Start a stream with the signal as the first input.
-This is the default.ifIdle.behavior: 'persist': Save the signal to memory without starting a stream.ifIdle.behavior: 'discard': Ignore the signal while the thread is idle.
+ifActive.behavior: 'deliver': Add the signal or message to the running agent loop.
+This is the default.ifActive.behavior: 'persist': Save the signal or message to memory without adding it to the running loop.ifActive.behavior: 'discard': Ignore the signal or message while the thread is active.ifIdle.behavior: 'wake': Start a stream with the signal or message as the first input.
+This is the default.ifIdle.behavior: 'persist': Save the signal or message to memory without starting a stream.ifIdle.behavior: 'discard': Ignore the signal or message while the thread is idle.

 Pass ifIdle.streamOptions when the idle wake-up stream needs options such as model settings, tools, or runtime context.
 You do not need to repeat memory.resource or memory.thread; Mastra uses the top-level resourceId and threadId for the thread.